AndPuQing/gflow/docs/src/reference/gbatch-reference.md

 #### `--depends-on <ID>`

 Job ID this job depends on.
+Supports shorthand for recent submissions.

 **Example**:
 ```bash